Geeky Shows

 Whenever you push changes to GitHub:

-sudo systemctl restart ch124.service
+cd ~/ch124git pullsudo systemctl restart ch124.service

 Step 7: Add HTTPS with CertbotInstall and configure Certbot for free SSL:

-sudo certbot --nginx -d javascriptguru.in -d www.javascriptguru.in
+sudo apt install certbot python3-certbot-nginxsudo certbot --nginx -d javascriptguru.in -d www.javascriptguru.in